gablaxian/gablaxian_jekyll/articles/creating-a-game-with-javascript/handling-user-input.md

 `document.onkeydown` is just a shorthand way of writing `addEventListener()`.
 Feel free to use the W3C standard, if you like.
 Otherwise, all that's happening is when a user presses a key we get the event (e on non-IE browsers, window.event for IE) and sends the keyCode to the `changeKey()` function.
 From there we check which key is pressed and set the appropriate value in the array to 1.

 Putting all that together with our game, we'll get our little Link moving around.
 Currently, we have the Link image being statically drawn at 20px left and 20px down.
 First there needs to be a way of storing his position for us to manipulate.
-We can do that with a global variable:
+We can do that with a new global variable:

     var player  = {
         x : 0,